JavaScriptPlayground/Template-SolidJS/README.md

   - `...` Doc.
 - `src` All sourcecode.
   - `client` Sourcecode for the client.
+    - `app` The main app.
+    - `components` Generic components for the page.
+    - `static` Static assets for the page.
     - `...` Client files.
   - `server` Sourcecode for the server.
     - `...` Server files.